cameronenfuego/cameronenfuego.github.io/_posts/2015-03-26-when-creativity-dies-so-does-purpose.md

 ![](https://cdn-images-1.medium.com/max/1200/1*BvokIeQ2hG_i0Rewm0LCUQ.jpeg)

 Aw, screw it.
 You know, I had something for this.
 I had a post written in my head, but somehow it just doesn’t seem to matter much at the moment.
 Maybe I should just stop here and send this draft to the trash.
 That’s how a lot of ideas in my life die an untimely death.
 Creativity withers away before it can blossom like a flower bud met by a late-season frost.
 I’m too afraid to breathe a little life into the idea and let it take shape before I judge it.
 Instead, I allow the imaginary critic in my mind convince me up one cranial wall and down the other of why it’s a terrible idea and why it should never see the light of day.
-And the idea doesn’t.
+And the idea doesn’t.<!--more-->

 #### Creativity’s slow death